 ESL Christmas Lesson Plans

 A huge time-saver can be ready-made lesson plans that you can just print off and use.
 Why reinvent the wheel if other teachers have done the hard work for you, right?
-Here are some of my top picks:
+Here are some of my top picks for ESL Christmas lessons for adults and children:

 Christmas ESL Worksheets